Climate change: National responses

-Society
+Society and culture

 Denial and misinformation

-Public debate about climate change has been strongly affected by climate change denial and misinformation, which originated in the United States and has since spread to other countries, particularly Canada and Australia.
-The actors behind climate change denial form a well-funded and relatively coordinated coalition of fossil fuel companies, industry groups, conservative think tanks, and contrarian scientists.
-Like the tobacco industry, the main strategy of these groups has been to manufacture doubt about scientific data and results.
-Many who deny, dismiss, or hold unwarranted doubt about the scientific consensus on anthropogenic climate change are labelled as "climate change skeptics", which several scientists have noted is a misnomer.
+Public debate about climate change has been strongly affected by climate change denial and misinformation, which first emerged in the United States and has since spread to other countries, particularly Canada and Australia.
+It originated from fossil fuel companies, industry groups, conservative think tanks, and contrarian scientists.
+Like the tobacco industry, the main strategy of these groups has been to manufacture doubt about climate-change related scientific data and results.
+People who hold unwarranted doubt about climate change are sometimes called climate change "skeptics", although "contrarians" or "deniers" are more appropriate terms.

-There are different variants of climate denial: some deny that warming takes place at all, some acknowledge warming but attribute it to natural influences, and some minimise the negative impacts of climate change.
-Manufacturing uncertainty about the science later developed into a manufactured controversy: creating the belief that there is significant uncertainty about climate change within the scientific community in order to delay policy changes.
+There are different variants of climate denial: some deny that warming takes place at all, some acknowledge warming but attribute it to natural influences, and some minimize the negative impacts of climate change.
+Manufacturing uncertainty about the science later developed into a manufactured controversy: creating the belief that there is significant uncertainty about climate change within the scientific community to delay policy changes.
 Strategies to promote these ideas include criticism of scientific institutions, and questioning the motives of individual scientists.
 An echo chamber of climate-denying blogs and media has further fomented misunderstanding of climate change.